Biography – click here to download as pdf

-Andys Skordis was born in Nicosia, Cyprus in 1983.
-He left Cyprus at the age of 20 and has been living abroad ever since.
-He graduated from Berklee College of Music where he studied composition and film scoring, and pursued his post-graduate studies in composition with Richard Ayres and Wim Henderickx at the Conservatorium Van Amsterdam.
-Additionally, he studied Karnatic music with Dr. Rafael Reina and Balinese Gamelan at ISI Denpasar in Bali.
+Andys Skordis is a composer emphasising on contemporary music, music theatre and site-specific works.
+He was born in Cyprus in 1983, and has been living abroad since 2001.
+He graduated in Composition and Film Scoring from Berklee College of Music, and followed with post-graduate studies composition at the Conservatorium Van Amsterdam, studying with Richard Ayres and Wim Henderickx.
+Additionally, he studied Karnatic music for five years with Dr. Rafael Reina in Amsterdam, and Balinese Gamelan at ISI Denpasar in Bali.

 As a composer he finds inspiration in the primordial human nature, which is reflected through a contemporary methodology in his compositions.
-His recent works find stimulation from ceremonial and mystical happenings from around the world, and from his personal experiences.
-These incentives are expressed as a representation of a contemporary ritual characterized by tension and mysticism in his music.
+His recent works find inspiration from ceremonial and mystical rituals from around the world, as well as his personal experiences.
+These incentives are expressed as a representation of a contemporary ritual characterised by tension and mysticism in his music.